The Grandmaster Manifesto

 - In-depth text chapter summaries in PDF format of each DVD’s content to easily reference if you need a quick refresher on a specific topic.

 - 20 relevant and challenging practice problems per disc with solutions so you can test your learning and knowledge.

 To be a top player you must have a good grasp of chess strategy – this involves accurately evaluating a position, setting goals and forming a long-term plan to realize those goals.
 This is not as easy as it might sound – most club players never really get a good feel for strategic thinking.
 If you want to improve your strategic play then it is important to study GM level strategic games with clear explanations.
 This was the inspiration for this Course from GM Damian Lemos, “Crushing Strategy”.

 Chess legends Viktor Korchnoi and Tigran Petrosian were famous for their incredible defensive skills.
 They were such masters of the art of defense that they actually encouraged their opponents to attack them, knowing that they would give away too much material or ruin their position trying to make an attack work.
 In attack, players are too optimistic.
 In defense, too pessimistic.
 Change this and you will have a big advantage over your opponents.

 Volume 93: Mastering the Middlegame I

-The middlegame is the most rich and varied phase of chess.
+The middlegame is the richest and varied phase of chess.
 The near infinite possibilities call for a vast array of knowledge and skills.
-As chess players we need to take into account pawn structure, strategic manoeuvring, creation of outposts, wild tactics and promotion tricks just to name a few.
+As chess players, we need to take into account pawn structure, strategic maneuvering, creation of outposts, wild tactics and promotion tricks just to name a few.
 If we want to win games then we need to know what to do in as many scenarios as is possible.
 We need to pick out elements of a position and know the techniques required to exploit them.
 With so much to learn, where should you, the ambitious chess student, start?

 Volume 94: Mastering the Middlegame II